moneroexamples/onion-bitcoin-blockchain-explorer/README.md

 ```
 env QUART_APP=app quart run
 ```
-or for production with:
+or for production with 2 workers:

 ```
-hypercorn app
+hypercorn app -w 2
 ```

 ## Other monero examples